Cley-Junior/Cley-Junior/README.md

 - 👋 Hi, I’m @Cley-Junior
 - 👀 I’m interested in coding, games, sports and so much more
-- 🌱 I’m currently learning javascript, typescript, angular, .NET and next.js
+- 🌱 I’m currently working with javascript, typescript, angular, .NET and next.js
+- 💻 I'm a senior developer at next.js with next 13 and 14

 - 📫 How to reach me:
 - ☑️ www.linkedin.com/in/cley-j-a13600123/